-M+S: This indicates that the tire has some mud and snow capability.
+M+S: This indicates the tire has some mud and snow capability.

-U.S. DOT TIRE IDENTIFICATION

-S MABWOASA

-NUMBER: This number begins with the letters "DOT" and indicates that the tire meets all Federal standards.
-The next two or three numbers or letters are the plant code where the tire was manufactured.
-The last four numbers represent the week and year the tire was built.
-For example, the numbers 3107 means the 31st week of 2007.
-The other numbers are marketing codes used at the manufacturer's discretion.
-This information is for contacting consumers if a tire defect requires a recall.
+U.S. DOT TIRE IDENTIFICATION NUMBER: This number begins with the letters "DOT" and indicates that the tire meets all Federal standards.
+The next two or three numbers or letters are the manufacturer's plant location.
+The last four numbers represent the week and year the tire was made.